anthropics/anthropic-tools/README.md

         return localized_time.strftime("%H:%M:%S")
 ```

-Then, you simply instantiate your custom tool with `name`, `description`, and `parameters`.
+Then, you simply instantiate your custom tool with `name` (the name of the tool), `description` (the description Claude reads of what the tool does), and `parameters` (the parameters that the tool accepts).
 Pay attention to the formatting of each.
 ```python
 tool_name = "get_time_of_day"
 tool_description = "Retrieve the current time of day in Hour-Minute-Second format for a specified time zone.
 Time zones should be written in standard formats such as UTC, US/Pacific, Europe/London."